SEC charges ex-Heartland Payment CEO with insider trading

-(Reuters) - The U.S. Securities and Exchange Commission on Tuesday charged the former chief executive of Heartland Payment Systems Inc with insider trading for tipping off his longtime romantic partner about the payment processor’s $4.3 billion takeover by Global Payments Inc (GPN.N).
+(Reuters) - The U.S. Securities and Exchange Commission on Tuesday charged the former chief executive of Heartland Payment Systems Inc with insider trading for tipping his longtime romantic partner about the payment processor’s $4.3 billion takeover by Global Payments Inc (GPN.N).

-Robert Carr, 73, who was also Heartland’s founder, was accused of repeatedly discussing the late-2015 merger talks with Katherine Hanratty, whose relationship with him had begun in 2011.
-He was also accused of having given her a $1 million check, with instructions to open a brokerage account and buy $900,000 of Heartland stock.
+Robert Carr, 73, who was also Heartland’s founder, was accused of repeatedly discussing the late-2015 merger talks with Katherine Hanratty, 65, whose relationship with him had begun in 2011.

+Carr was also accused of having given Hanratty a $1 million check before the merger, with instructions to open a brokerage account and buy $900,000 of Heartland stock.

-The SEC said Hanratty, 65, who was also charged, did what Carr asked, and sold her stock for a $250,628 profit in April 2016, four months after Atlanta-based Global Payments agreed to buy its smaller rival.
+The SEC said Hanratty, whom it also charged, did what Carr asked, and sold her stock for a $250,628 profit in April 2016, four months after Atlanta-based Global Payments agreed to buy its smaller rival.

 Hanratty, who co-owns a staffing agency, had repeatedly expressed concern to Carr about her finances, and after opening the brokerage account - which named Carr as the beneficiary - emailed him that “for the first time ever I feel a sense of relief knowing that I have some security,” the SEC said.